-BY CAROL S. LOTTMAN MONTGOMERY -- "Set your things down, dear, and I'll smooth your bangs Backstage at the Laicos Club, Mrs. Bertha D. Howard was adding last-minute touches to models' hairdos as the girls arrived for the 22nd annual hairstyle show, presented by Montgomery Chapter No. 6 of the Alabama Association of Modern Beauticians.
-The girls fought for position in front of the single full-length mirror (top left).
+BY CAROL S. LOTTMAN MONTGOMERY -- "Set your things down, dear, and I'll smooth your bangs a bit," Backstage at the Laicos Club, Mrs. and created a hair style to show what Bertha D. Howard wasaddinglast-minute touches to models' hairdos as the girls arrived for the 22nd annual hairstyle show, presented by Montgomery Chapter No. 6 of the Alabama Association of Modern Beauticians, The girls fought for position in front of the single full-length mirror (top left).
 They fussed with their dresses, hair, make-up, and waited for the show to begin.
 The hair-style show climaxed the annual four-day educational clinic sponsored by the beautician's association.
-For the final event, each participant picked one of her customers as a model, she had learned at the clinic.
+For the final event, each participant picked one of her customers as a model.
+Hair Affair she had learned at the clinic.

 Hair-coloring and tinting had been emphasized at the clinic, and the beautician-students had learned their lessons well.
-You might have thought several of the models were blonde,but things aren't that simple in the world of cosmetology.
-Their tints were called "Rosy Beige" and "Tawny Mrs. Claressa W. Chambliss, president of the chapter sponsoring the show, wore a bright blue wig that matched her bright blue dress.
+You might have thought several of the models were blonde, but things aren't that simple in the world of cosmetology.
+Their tints were called "Rosy Beige" and "Tawny Blush."
+Mrs. Claressa W. Chambliss, president of the chapter sponsoring the show, wore a bright blue wig that matched her bright blue dress.
 Mrs. Minnie Wilson, corresponding secretary, wore a platinum-blonde wiglet Tease."